tonimelisma/checksums/README.md

 ## Attribution

 checksumtool is developed by Toni Melisma and released in 2024.
+The code was almost entirely written by Claude 3 Opus based on my algorithm and instructions.